-Buying a boat isn’t easy (see Buying a boat: first-time buyers’ guide).
+Buying a boat isn't easy.
 You have to think about the size, the sleeping capacity, the galley configuration, the performance, the range and the style.
 You have to narrow down a shortlist of builders and models.
-And once you’ve done all that, you have to pick from a range of options that can include everything from the deck arrangement to the beds, the fabrics, the woods, the upholstery and even the engine and/or sails (see Choosing a boat: which boat is right for me?).
+And once you’ve done all that, you have to pick from a range of options that can include everything from the deck arrangement to the beds, the fabrics, the woods, the upholstery and even the engine and/or sails (read about choosing a boat here).
 With so much to consider, it’s easy to imagine how the buyer is often left with little appetite for a haggle.

 However, before you get anywhere near the boat, you need to kickstart the process toward value for money with some research.
 After all, you cannot expect to recognise a cheap boat, or a good boat at a good price, unless you have a basic understanding of its market context.
-Take advantage of the magazines and websites at your disposal to equip yourself with the price points, performance, specifications and features of the average boat in a given market segment (see our guides, such as How to choose the right motor sailer, Choosing the right family cruising boat, Five of the best family powerboats, How to choose your first yacht and Centre console boats: buying the right model as well as our boat reviews on any specific models that are on your shortlist).
+Take advantage of the magazines and websites at your disposal to equip yourself with the price points, performance, specifications and features of the average boat in a given market segment (see our guides about choosing the right motor sailer, the right family cruising boat, family powerboats,choosing your first yacht and centre console boats: as well as our boat reviews on any specific models that are on your shortlist).
 Fail to get the groundwork done here and you make yourself a salesman’s dream.

 The double-take approach